Phase Plan (P0-P5)¶

 Exit criteria for P1

-✅ Documentation Exit:
+✅ Installer Exit:

 Decision gate into P2 (Design Improvement)